 A cloud-based remote desktop is the best possible remote working solution.
 It provides the highest levels of security, is extremely scalable, and resilient.
 On the other hand, remote work solutions using Azure Active Directory and Intune is another great solution, especially for businesses already using Microsoft tools.

 However, the biggest hurdle standing in most businesses' way isn't the cost but the implementation.
 That's where your trusted IT partners come in.
-TUCU Managed IT Services Inc is a top rated, trusted, Toronto IT Company specializing in small business IT solutions.
+TUCU Managed IT Services Inc is a top rated, trusted, Toronto IT Company specializing IT security solutions and cloud consulting services.
 Schedule your free consultation to discover how we can help you.